bitwalker/distillery/docs/Plugins.md

 # Plugins

-Plugins are how you extend `bundler` itself during release generation.
+Plugins are how you extend `distillery` itself during release generation.
 It is worth your time to review the module documentation for `Mix.Releases.Plugin` for more detailed information, including an example plugin.